schuyler/autobus/README.md

 ## Todo

-- Actual testing of async handlers (as opposed to sync handlers, which are tested)
+- Finish support for async handlers (as opposed to sync handlers, which are tested)
 - Per-event-type pubsub channels (just need to do the bookkeeping)
 - Pydoc API documentation